elastic/integrations/packages/cloudflare_logpush/docs/README.md

   - Credentials for the above AWS S3 and SQS input types should be configured using the [link](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-aws-s3.html#aws-credentials-config).
   - Data collection via AWS S3 Bucket and AWS SQS are mutually exclusive in this case.

-### To collect data from GCS Bucket, follow the below steps:
+### To collect data from GCS Buckets, follow the below steps:
 - Configure the [Data Forwarder](https://developers.cloudflare.com/logs/get-started/enable-destinations/google-cloud-storage/) to ingest data into a GCS bucket.
 - Configure the GCS bucket names and credentials along with the required configs under the "Collect Cloudflare Logpush logs via Google Cloud Storage" section.
 - Make sure the service account and authentication being used, has proper levels of access to the GCS bucket [Manage Service Account Keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys/)